omerffaruk/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+console.log(y) will throw referenceError 'y' is not defined because the code cannot access it
+console.log(f1()) will log 10

 ## Question 3